oist/optinist/docs/gui_guide/visualize.md

 <img width="400px" src="../_static/visualize/edit-roi/cell_roi_selected.png" alt="Overlaid roi" />
 </p>

-You can click the <strong>Add ROI</strong> button then drag drop, resize the white circle to change the new ROI position and size.
+You can click the <strong>Add ROI</strong> button then drag-drop and resize the white circle to change the new ROI position and size.
 Press <strong>OK</strong> or <strong>Cancel</strong> button to Add or No

 <p align="center">